GoraNetwork/gora_feeds_pyteal_contract_examples/projects/gora_feeds_pyteal_contract_examples/README.md

 `feed_examples` folder contains examples as to how to use the oracle for different use cases.
 Located in the `feed_examples` folder are the :

+- `setup.py` : Run `python3 setup.py` to setup the Gora localnet node for development.

 - `custom_url_feed.py` : Contains the different ways you can make a custom oracle request.

 - `flight_feed.py` : Contains the different ways you can make calls to the gora flight feeds.